 Personal care product claims

-The question is can you really “detoxify” the skin?
-Are they selling rehab in a bottle?
+The question is, can you really “detoxify” your skin?
+Or are clever marketeers jut selling rehab in a bottle?

 The terminology we prefer to adopt here is ‘pollution proof’ your skincare routine – this you can do by adding potent antioxidants to a formula – helping to prevent free radical damage and premature ageing; a subject we discuss in the article glowing skin.

-This terminology can be misleading, what exactly does “dermatologically tested” really mean?
+This terminology can be really misleading; what exactly does “dermatologically tested” really mean?

 - there is rarely an indication of personal care products, on the type of testing carried out

-- we checked out a number of companies websites that make this claim and found it hard to find any evidence that substantiated their claims
+- we checked out several companies websites that make this claim and found it hard to find any evidence that substantiated their claims

 So how legitimate they really are is open for debate.

-What this phrase means, is that the products have been formulated with ingredients, that have both a drying and astringent effect, as these ingredients dry, they create a temporary, tightening sensation on the skin.
+This phrase means that the products have been formulated with ingredients, which have both a drying and astringent effect, as these ingredients dry, they create a temporary, tightening sensation on your skin.

-When companies claim their personal care products permanently reduce the size of pores, they are using clever marketing terminology and misleading customers, pores can never be permanently reduced in size, all the product is doing is temporarily dilating the pores, because you are applying an astringent ingredient on the skin.
+When companies claim their personal care products permanently reduce pores’ size, they use clever terminology, essentially misleading consumers’ pores can never be permanently reduced in size.
+All the product is doing is temporarily dilating the pores, by applying an astringent ingredient on the skin.

-This is one false claim that does frustrate us here at NC because it is so misleading to the customer, in a bid to right this wrong we created an entire article around the subject, which you can read all about here.
+This is one false claim that does frustrate us here at NC because it is so misleading.
+In a bid to right this wrong we have created an entire article on the subject, which you can read all about here.

-This is a test carried out on all skincare products to ensure they don’t cause irritation to the skin, in the cosmetic world, this is known as a REPEAT INSULT PATCH TEST.
+This is a test carried out on all skincare products to ensure they don’t irritate the skin, in the cosmetic world, this is known as a REPEAT INSULT PATCH TEST.

-A hypoallergenic test involves a product being repeatedly applied to the skin, over a continued period of time of around four to six weeks; it’s a process that ensures, the skincare product does not cause a reaction on the skin.
+A hypoallergenic test involves a product being repeatedly applied to the skin.
+This is done over a continued period of around four to six weeks – a process that ensures the skincare product does not cause a reaction on the skin.

-This is a term used on a product designed for oily skin types.
-The test is carried out on a number of people, to ensure ingredients in a product won’t cause breakouts or acne.
+This is a term used on a product designed for oily/ combination skin types; the test is carried out on many people to ensure ingredients in a product won’t cause breakouts or acne.

 Interestingly as misleading as this may sound, non-comedogenic does not mean it won’t cause irritation or rashes.

-We feel that this is a term that plays on the fear of those who suffer from oily skin.
+We don’t really like this time because it plays on the fear of those who suffer from oily skin.

 What often happens with an oil-free formula, is that the manufacturer has replaced the oil with silicone ingredients, such as Dimethicone and Cyclomethicone.

-These synthetic ingredients are just there to improve the emollient feeling on the skin, they are devoid of any nutrients and have no beneficial role.
+These synthetic ingredients are just there to improve the emollient feeling on the skin; they are devoid of any nutrients and have no beneficial role in their health.